-- 1. Create a Web services security configuration, as described in the Oracle Fusion Middleware Oracle WebLogic Server Administration Console Help.
+- 1. Create a Web services security configuration, as described in the Oracle WebLogic Server Administration Console Help.
 This creates an empty configuration. - 2.
-Edit the Web services security configuration to create a credential provider, as described in the Oracle Fusion Middleware Oracle WebLogic Server Administration Console Help: - On the Create Credential Provider tab, enter the following: - A provider name, which is your name for this MBean instance. - The provider class name, which can be weblogic.wsee.security.saml.SAMLTrustCredentialProvider or
+Edit the Web services security configuration to create a credential provider, as described in the Oracle WebLogic Server Administration Console Help: - On the Create Credential Provider tab, enter the following: - A provider name, which is your name for this MBean instance. - The provider class name, which can be weblogic.wsee.security.wssc.v200502.sct.ClientSCCredentialProvider or weblogic.wsee.security.wssc.v13.sct.ClientSCCredentialProvider or weblogic.wsee.security.saml.SAMLTrustCredentialProvider

-'''

-weblogic.wsee.security.wssc.v200502.sct.ClientSCCredentialProvider

-or

-weblogic.wsee.security.wssc.v13.sct.ClientSCCredentialProvider

-'''

 - The token type, which is a short name to identify the token.
 For example, sct or saml. - 3.
-Select Next.

-- 4. Enter the name/value pairs for the STS policy. - 5.
-Select Finish.
+Select Next. - 4.
+Enter the name/value pairs for the STS policy.

+5. Select Finish.

-2.8.2.8 Configuring the STS SOAP and WS-Trust Version: Standalone Client
+2.8.2.9 Configuring the STS SOAP and WS-Trust Version: Standalone Client

 For a SAML STS, you need to configure the WS-Trust version only if it is not the default (WS-Trust 1.3).
-The supported values for

-WSEESecurityConstants.TRUST_VERSION are as follows:
+The supported values for WSEESecurityConstants.TRUST\VERSION are as follows: